Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/Libero_Projects/README.md

     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

-Libero executes the script and opens the Mi-V sample project.
+Libero executes the script and opens the Mi-V sample project targeted for a production silicon (PS) die.
 The script adds Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
-Additionally, IO Constraints are added to the project for Place and Route.
+Additionally, I/O Constraints are added to the project for Place and Route.
 The project can now be taken through the remainder of the Libero SoC design flow.

 #### Running Libero SoC in GUI mode, with Script Arguments
     1. Open Libero SoC